Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 Orlando Arcia At The Plate

-- Arcia is batting .368 with one homer during his last games and is riding a six-game hitting streak.
+- Arcia will look to extend his seven-game hitting streak.
+He's batting .400 with one homer in his last outings.

-- Arcia has reached base via a hit in 72 games this year (of 111 played), and had multiple hits in 29 of those games.

-- He has homered in 14.4% of his games this year, and 3.7% of his plate appearances.

-- In 35 games this year (31.5%), Arcia has picked up an RBI, and in 16 of those games (14.4%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Arcia has picked up an RBI in 31.3% of his games this season, with two or more RBI in 14.3% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 44 of 111 games this season, and more than once 11 times.
+- He has scored in 44 of 112 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.